rayogunjimi/BOOM-for-Linux/README.md

 # megaboom_linux_driver
 Linux driver for Logitech Ultimate Ears Boom Speaker Monitors

+## Disclaimer
+Use at your own risk
+This project is not affiliated with Logitech UE

 ## Methodology:
 Reverese engineer using packet USB/Bluetotth packet sniffing and spoofing from Android device